 Charts and Statistics

-Above, you can see the needs that were expressed to our Call Center in May.
+Above, you can see the needs that were expressed to our Call Center in July.
 The darker the green, the more reliable the resource that we were able to activate to help our neighbors in need.
 The darker the red, the fewer resources are available.
-Ultimately, as we recorded outcomes, we were able to connect about one-fifth of needs with a reliable resource, one-fifth did not have resources, and in the remaining cases, we were able to do some meaningful problem solving.
+Ultimately, as we recorded outcomes, we were able to connect about one-quarter of needs to a reliable resource in the community.
+Most of the other two-thirds of the cases remain unresolved.

 Report on Aug